 Eligibility criteria

-To be eligible for the Freelancer Support Scheme, applications must be submitted by teams composed entirely of freelance journalists that meet the following criteria:
+To be eligible for the Freelancer Support Scheme, applications must be submitted by teams composed of at least two freelance journalists that meet the following criteria:

-• Third-country team members from further afield are welcome to take part, but they must be part of teams that fulfil the core geographical criteria described above.
-In other words, they must be part of teams with members based in at least two EU member states or at least one EU member state and one EU candidate country.
+Team members based in countries anywhere else in the world are welcome to take part, but they must be part of teams that fulfil the core geographical criteria described above.
+In other words, they must be part of teams with members based in at least two participating Creative Europe countries in Europe.
+(For guidelines on including journalists or media organisations from further afield, visit our FAQ section.)

 Grant funding may be used to cover any costs necessary for the development, completion and publication of the investigation and production of journalistic content, including salary and human resource costs, research-related costs, translation and travel costs.
 The only exception applies to equipment (hardware) costs, which are not eligible.